Superconductor Docs

 Jules has an internal "critic" agent that pre-reviews code before showing it to you, plus an activity feed with step-by-step explanations.
 But it doesn't organize changes into logical groups or add inline comments the way Superconductor does.

 Superconductor's Guided Review organizes changed files logically, adds inline comments on important changes, and provides summary explanations.
-It works for all agent types and dramatically reduces review time.
+QA Checks run an independent QA pass with a score and follow-up list.
+Both work for all agent types and dramatically reduce review time.

 Richer feature set